 Anal Dysplasia Screening and Traditional High-Resolution Anoscopy

-Anal intraepithelial neoplasia lesions may convert to anal cancer over a long interval of time.
-For this reason, the colorectal surgeon can often diagnose and treat anal lesions in a precancerous phase.
+Anal intraepithelial neoplasia lesions (AIN) has the potential to develop into anal cancer if left untreated.
+It is, therefore, critical to screen, diagnose and treat anal lesions in a precancerous phase.

-The first screening for squamous cell cancer of the anus is done with an anal Pap test.
-However, Pap test sensitivity only detects about 80% of anal lesions.
+Historically the test for squamous cell cancer of the anal canal is done with an anal Pap test.
+Unfortunately, due to the nature of the test it only detects about 80% of lesions.

-Therefore, if the Pap test is positive to high grade squamous intraepithelial lesions (H-SIL) or presents suspicious results for atypical squamous cells (ASC-US and ASC-H), a High-Resolution Anoscopy (HRA) is required.
+In some hospitals, the Pap test is carried out first and if positive to high-grade squamous intraepithelial lesions (H-SIL) or exhibits questionable outcomes for atypical squamous cells (ASC-US and ASC-H), then a High-Resolution Anoscopy (HRA) exam is carried out.

 High-Resolution Anoscopy (HRA)

 The ability to detect anal cancer early is imperative to prevent any advancement of the disease and as a result the potential for highly invasive procedures.
 HRA is an especially sensitive test that enables the clinician to diagnose even the early stages of AIN.
 It stands to reason, therefore, that screening for and treating AIN lesions is enormously important in the management of anal cancer.